 If the Auditor detects apparent violations of law or apparent instances of malfeasance or nonfeasance by an officer or employee or information that indicates derelictions may be reasonably anticipated, the Auditor shall report the irregularities to the Council President of the Metro Council and the Chief Operating Officer.
 If the irregularity is potentially criminal in nature, the Auditor shall notify the district attorney, when appropriate, in addition to those previously cited.

-(Ordinance No. 95-610A, Sec.
-1. Amended by Ordinance No. 02-967, Sec.
-1.)
+[Ord.
+95-610A, Sec.
+1; Ord.
+02-967, Sec.
+1.]